California Dreamin’: new 2025 VW California goes on UK sale priced from £63k

 As with previous Californias there’s a pop-up roof, shelled here in aluminium and featuring more panoramic windows than previously considered.
 Up top you’ll find a sprung bed base, LED lighting and USB-C sockets.
 Very civilised.

-Downstairs a second bed is created using the rear seat backs and a mattress.
+Downstairs a second bed can be created using the rear seat backs and a mattress.
 For the first time, these rear seats are also individual chairs, making them easier to remove than the old – heavy – bench.
 They also enhance practicality in other ways, as you could just take out just one or install them in parallel so you can slide in a mountain bike or something.

 In addition to the obvious cupboards there’s storage in the base of these and the front seats, which swivel to face the rear in order to create more of a lounge when you’re parked.